jcody/jekyllmap/README.md

 Options
 ---------
-As you might be able to tell, quite a bit is optional and there is plenty of room to add additional variables if needed.
+As you might be able to tell, quite a bit is optional and there is plenty of room to add/remove additional variables if needed.

 **Required** to properly plot a point:
     layout: location
     latitude: #
     longitude: #

 The `title: ` option gives a title to the listed point while `address: ` and `info: ` provide additional details to filter the points.

 Modifying the Map
 ------------------
-Feel free to change any functionality, all that is provided by default is an index page `/index.html` of all points as well as a location specific page which resides in `/_layouts/location.html`.
-All mapping functionality for the index page resides in `/assets/js/mapping.js`.
+Feel free to change any functionality.

+All that is provided by default is an index page `index.html` which plots all points as well as a location specific page which resides in `_layouts/location.html`.
+All mapping functionality for the index page resides in `assets/js/mapping.js`.